4cm4k1/prime/README.md

 Create an Ajax `<form>` that will create assignments using the /assignments POST route.
 (When you reload the page, it should have any new entries added.)

 In your index file, display a list of all assignments that are in the database when the page loads.
-You can handle this using the template rendering engine (no need to make an Ajax call).

 ##HARD MODE